 - Keep salads cool, but not on a frozen cooler brick… being too cold, or frozen, will ruin greens.

-- Carry the salad dressing in a small container with tight lid.
+- Carry the salad dressing separately, in a small container with tight lid.

 - Only toss, or drizzle, the dressing on the salad at the last minute.

 - When traveling with picnic food, keep the dressing separate from the greens until you are serving it with the picnic lunch.